Maravarman Rajasimha I: Kongu country

 Rajasimha I won a battle at Periyalur, then crossed the Kaveri River to subjugate the country of Mala Kongam (borders of Trichy and Thanjavur districts).
 The Malava king who suffered defeat gave his daughter in marriage to Rajasimha.
 It seems that the conquests of the Pandya extended up to Pandikkodumudi (Kodumudi).

+Expedition to chera country

 Rajasimha is reportly to have "renewed the cities of Kudal, Vanchi and Kozhi".
 It is possible that this is a reference to the conquest of the ancient capitals of the Pandyas, the Cheras and the Cholas.

 Battle of Venbai

 Velvikkudi Grant describes the Pandya foray in to the Ganga kingdom (a vassal of the Chalukyas).
 It says that the Chalukya king was defeated by the Pandya king in a Battle of Venbai Subsequently, a Ganga princess was offered in marriage to a Pandya prince (a son of the Pandya king).
 The Chalukya king who was defeated was probably Kirtivarman II (and thus the southern territory of the Chalukya kingdom was lost to the Pandyas under Kirtivarman II).

+Marangāri was a minister and military leader of the Pandya kingdom during the early medieval period of South India.
+He is known from the Velvikkudi copper plates and other inscriptions, which describe him as a trusted official and commander under a Pandya ruler.
+He is noted for his participation in the Battle of Venbai.